Counselling Skills 2023-24

 - Metacognitively reflect on own role and manage interactions one-to-one and in a group

 - Synthesise and apply interpersonal and communication skills in an in-person and remote counselling setting

 Professional Competencies (50%) Evidence of engagement with the counselling skills practice sessions through Observation Forms, Session Reflections, and Client Notes for at least two practice sessions (uploaded to your OneDrive Course folder) Recording of assessed session (uploaded to your OneDrive Course folder) Consent form for recorded session (uploaded to your OneDrive Course folder) Client notes for recorded session (uploaded to your OneDrive Course folder) Transcript of 20mins of the assessed session plus a 1000wd annotation of the transcript (submitted through Turnitin on Blackboard)

-Reflective Journal (50%) Formative reflective journal excerpts (uploaded to your OneDrive Course folder).
+Reflective Journal (50%) Ongoing engagement with reflection, including contributions in PPD and formative reflective journal (uploaded to your OneDrive Course folder).
 Summative reflective journal of 1500wds critically evaluating the development of your own counselling skills (submitted through Turnitin on Blackboard).